 Speak to Our Lawyers about your Independent Medical Exam

-It is smart to speak to a lawyer before going to your exam. =If you already have one, you should call that attorney as soon as you are requested to attend the appointment.
+It is smart to speak to a lawyer before going to your independent medical examination.
+If you already have one, you should call that attorney as soon as you are requested to attend the appointment.

 The Buckfire Law Firm is a top-rated Michigan personal injury law firm and has been in business since 1969.